-The first nine minutes of Ryusuke Hamaguchi’s “Evil Does Not Exist” (Japanese: “悪は存在しない”) feel like a spiritual experience.
-Featuring Yoshio Kitagawa’s camerawork gazing at the wintry treetops in the quaint forest, the film presents a tranquil setting that immediately immerses us in the quiet, introspective life of the mountain village.
+The opening nine-minute sequence of Ryusuke Hamaguchi’s “Evil Does Not Exist” (Japanese: “悪は存在しない”) feels like a spiritual experience: Featuring Yoshio Kitagawa’s camerawork gazing at the wintry treetops in the quaint forest, the film presents a tranquil setting that immediately immerses us in the quiet, introspective life of the mountain village.
 With Eiko Ishibashi’s music complementing this engaging sequence, Hamaguchi trades the internal emotional landscapes of his previous films for the literal landscapes of a rural Japanese village, showcasing once again his mastery of atmosphere, character dynamics, and narrative restraint.

-The result is a slow-burn meditation on humanity’s fragile relationship with nature—an exquisite yet haunting film that explores themes of harmony, empathy, and the cost of progress.
-While it doesn’t quite reach the heights of “Drive My Car,” “Evil Does Not Exist” nonetheless prides itself on deeper introspection that may not have the same sweeping scope but is no less ambitious.
+What unfolds is a slow-burn meditation on humanity’s fragile relationship with nature—an exquisite yet haunting film that explores themes of harmony, empathy, and the cost of progress.
+And while it doesn’t quite reach the heights of “Drive My Car,” “Evil Does Not Exist” nonetheless prides itself on deeper introspection that may not have the same sweeping scope but is no less ambitious.

 The film takes place in Mizubiki, a rural mountain village on the outskirts of Tokyo.
 Nestled in a snow-covered forest, the village is home to residents who live in quiet symbiosis with the natural world.
 We meet Takumi (Hitoshi Omika), a widower and odd-jobs man, who spends his days chopping firewood, gathering spring water, and caring for his eight-year-old daughter, Hana (Ryo Nishikawa).